webgme/webgme/docs/analysis_tools/creating_the_simulator_plugin.rst

 The first video shows how to generate the files and the second one shows how to simulate and store the result in the model.

+`Click here to open the first video in a browser. <https://www.youtube.com/embed/q9AS35VhAYg>`_.
 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">